 Objective justifications are assessed in line with EU law.
-In Streetmap v Google the High Court observed that 'it is open to the dominant undertaking to show that any exclusionary effect on the market is counter-balanced or outweighed by advantages that also benefit consumers'.
+In Streetmap v Google, the High Court observed that 'it is open to the dominant undertaking to show that any exclusionary effect on the market is counter-balanced or outweighed by advantages that also benefit consumers'.
 These advantages or efficiencies may consist of 'technical improvements in the quality of the goods', not just 'economic considerations in terms of price or cost'.

 The undertaking must also show that the conduct is 'proportionate' to achieving its objective.
 In other words, the conduct must be 'indispensable and proportionate' to the goal pursued, such that there are 'no less anti-competitive alternatives to the conduct that are capable of producing the same efficiencies' (Streetmap v Google).
+On the facts, the High Court found that Google's display of its own map in its search results, without including rival maps, improved quality and was objectively justified.